DokterW/shOTPad/README.md

 "In cryptography, the [one-time pad (OTP)][1] is an encryption technique that cannot be cracked if used correctly."

 It is fairly easy to do with pen and paper, yet still time consuming.
-That is why I started working on this script in late 2015, so anyone could easily uilise this amazing encryption technique.
+That is why I started working on this script in late 2015, so anyone could easily utilise this amazing encryption technique.

 The other reason for creating it was to give myself a challenge.
 The most challanging part was to translate the technique from pen and paper to bash script, and then how to sequence it.

 ### How to deploy and use securely

 If your hard drive is encrypted it should be fairly safe to keep shOTPad on there with your pads.
-However, the more ideal choice would be to keep them on an encrypted thumbdrive.
+However, the more ideal choice would be to keep them on an encrypted thumb drive.

-Passing on a pad to your contact is best done in person, preferably on an encrypted thumbdrive.
+Passing on a pad to your contact is best done in person, preferably on an encrypted thumb drive.
 Your second choice would be online through any encrypted channel, such as encrypted email.

 ### How the one-time pads work